infinite-table/infinite-react/www/pages/docs/latest/learn/columns/column-rendering.page.md

 <Note>

 The column value getter should not return JSX or other markup, because the value return by <PropLink name="columns.valueGetter"/> will be used when the column is sorted (when sorting is done client-side and not remotely).
-For more in-depth inforation on sorting see [the column sorting page](./column-sorting).
+For more in-depth information on sorting see [the column sorting page](./column-sorting).

 </Note>